0xrsydn/cover-letter-gen/README.md

 As with all AI outputs, generated cover letters should be reviewed and thoroughly checked before use.
 The developer holds no liability for any inaccuracies or issues arising from the use of generated content.

 Constructive criticisms and suggestions are always welcome.
-Enjoy crafting your cover letter!